huister/Field-Day-Hands-On-Lab/examplelab7/examplelab7.rst

 .. figure:: images/16.png

-18. **Congratulations!
-You have successfully performed a VM migration using Nutanix Move**.
+18. Congratulations!
+You have successfully performed a VM migration using Nutanix Move.